Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 We make a little change on the vote system.
 When determine the radius, say at r = 13, we will also count the vote in r = 12 and r = 14 to r = 13.
 In this case, the vote number for r = 14 will contain the vote in r = 13 and r = 15.

 The count (vote) threshold is not a fix value.
 It will vary with the radius.
 The larger the radius is, the larger the threshold.
-The calculation for the threshold is ``` 3 * "α π σ" ``` <br />
+The calculation for the threshold is ``` 3 * π * r * Accuracy ``` where the accuracy is given by the user. <br />